 But what does that mean for you, the merchant?

-Well, as we’ve seen, Checkout.com appears to be starting to distance itself from small businesses.
+Well, as we’ve seen, Checkout.com appears to be starting to distance itself from very small businesses.
 With big name brands like Samsung, Deliveroo, Hopper and easyGroup signing up, it’s not hard to see why it is starting to set its sights a little higher.

 But if you’re a slightly larger business with at least $100,000 monthly revenue (judging by customer reviews) then you stand a good chance of getting a contract with Checkout.com.
 Their flexible payment solutions, ease of integration and transparent pricing structure make this a great choice for any medium to large size ecommerce stores.